Fine Adjustment Screws

 Press Fit Method

-As shown in Figure 1, it is important to mount the nut/bushing such that any axial force is taken up by the mounting flange.
+As shown in Figure 1, it is important to mount the nut/bushing such that any axial force is taken up by the mounting plate.
 Axial force should not be carried by the adhesive since creep may occur.

 The benefit of the press fit over a loose fit is the unbeaten performance of the nut/bushing mounting surface joint.